brianjohnson555/HapticDisplay/README.md

 The **`figure_generation/`** directory can be used to write code to generate figures for the manuscript, presentations, etc.

-## Haptic display wire mapping and demo script settings
+## Haptic display wire mapping, demo script settings, script terminology

 Since the haptic display is a 7x4 array (28 pixels) and we use 3 MINI switch racks (30 switches), the following wiring scheme is adopted to map from intensity array (np.ndarray) indices to the physical pixels: